Hey Good Lookin' (soundtrack)

 The Hey Good Lookin' OST is the soundtrack to Ralph Bakshi's 1982 film Hey Good Lookin'.

 The film's score was performed and arranged by Ric Sandler.
-The film's songs were co-written by Sandler and John Madara.
+The film's songs were co-written by Sandler and John Madara (born as John Medora).
 Because the film was not a box office success at the time of its release, a soundtrack album was not initially released.
 However, when the film became something of a cult hit later, people really got into the bizarre hybrid of '50's and '80's rock and petitioned online for a musical release " the film's soundtrack was finally released in 2006, 24 years after the film was first released.